 Lemon cake ingredients

-- Lemon sugar - Flavoring white granulated sugar with lemon zest is the best way to amp up a simple lemon cake and buttercream.
+- Lemon Zest - Flavoring your cake with lemon zest is the best way to amp up a simple lemon cake and buttercream.

 - Unsalted butter - This lemon cake recipe only requires ½ cup of butter because there’s only one layer.
 Definitely stock up on more if you turn this into a two or three layer cake (see directions below)!

-- Vanilla extract - The warmth from vanilla extract will help tone down the acidity form the citrus.
+- Lemon extract - Another added lemon flavor to this bright cake.
+Alternatively, the warmth from vanilla extract will help tone down the acidity form the citrus.

 - Lemon juice - I’m stating the obvious here, but it just isn’t a lemon cake without fresh lemon juice.
 I can’t emphasize it enough - always use fresh lemon juice!